LumoSQL/archive-lumodoc/README.md

 for the Lumodoc project is [in the "docdoc" directory](https://lumosql.org/src/lumodoc/dir?name=docdoc) because it is documentation about documentation.

+The list of jobs is in the [LumoDoc ToDo long-running forum thread](https://lumosql.org/src/lumodoc/forumpost/8b2baecc9f).

 ## Version Control and Website

 Lumodoc sources and the official website are managed using the